 Mini White Boards: Tired of working sums on paper?
 Need to draw something to reinforce a lesson?
 Mini whiteboards are very hands-on and eliminate paper waste.
 It’s kind of like the modern version of a slate, which was the staple of one-room schoolhouses.

 Base Ten Blocks – Understanding place value is a crucial math concept which will reappear year after year in different disciplines.
 Base Ten Blocks are the gold standard for visualizing this key concept.
 I like this set because the ones, tens, hundreds and thousands are different colors.

 EZ Grader – I’ve already worn out two of these over 11 years of homeschooling!
 The EZ Grader takes the guesswork (and the math) out of figuring grades.
 Set the total number of problems in the window at the top, and then look below to find the number of problems missed, and you’ve instantly got your number grade.
 Measuring 4×8 inches, the EZ Grader stows easily in a drawer or binder.
 It’s only $10 and ships free from Amazon.

 Globe – I love a globe that’s both useful and beautiful.
-The white one pictured below is only $22.00 and ships for free with Amazon Prime.
+Juvale sells a classic one on Amazon that’s less than $20 and ships for free with Prime.